 What is the Jewish Future Pledge?

-Whether you’re leaving $10 or $10 million to charity in your will, you can be a part of securing the Jewish future for generations to come.
-Your signature sends a powerful message to family, friends and future generations about sustaining the Jewish people.
-Imagine what can happen if a million people commit to securing the Jewish future.
+No matter your age or your net worth, your signature sends a powerful message to family, friends and future generations about sustaining the Jewish people.
+Imagine what can happen if a million people commit to ensure that the Jewish future is secure?

 I would like to pledge, but I don’t have significant capacity to give charitably.
 Can I still participate?